ArthurDanjou/artchat/content/writings/log-lin-reg.md

 ### **Understanding Odds Ratios**

 In logistic regression, odds ratios provide insights into the relationship between the independent variables and the likelihood of the outcome variable belonging to the positive class.
-An odds ratio greater than 1 indicates that an increase in the independent variable’s value leads to higher odds of the positive outcome, while an odds ratio less than 1 suggests a decrease in the odds of the positive outcome.
+An odds ratio greater than 1 indicates that an increase in the independent variable's value leads to higher odds of the positive outcome, while an odds ratio less than 1 suggests a decrease in the odds of the positive outcome.
 Additionally, odds ratios close to 1 indicate a weaker or negligible impact of the independent variable on the outcome.

 ### **Confidence Intervals and Significance**